Sarthak-Shaurya/QML/README.md

 ```
 Expected Output: Generates classification boundaries achieving ~0.9074 AUC on the Wisconsin Breast Cancer dataset.

+This code will take a long time to run.
+For a faster version, you can <b> classifier_gpu.py </b> on a GPU.
+However, be aware that even that could take much longer than expected because many quantum circuits are being executed.

 <b> Step 2: Execute the Hybrid ASR Pipeline</b> <br>
 ### A. Local Prototype (PyTorch Binary Validation)
 To visualize the 4-channel quantum feature maps and run the lightweight local CNN: